 MPERA's GOALS AND OBJECTIVES

 MPERA is lead by Executive Director Dore Schwinden.
-You can read his thoughts on MPERA and retirement on the Director's Blog.
 Our organization currently employs over 45 staff members.

 If you have any questions about MPERA or any of its retirement systems, please contact us.